jmdavi/NextHome/README.md

 The first API calls we made were to determine how long morning commutes would be, via the Distance Matrix API.
 Just run `python Google_Distance_Matrix_API.py` to compile for all towns in MA against the target destination (Boston) to arrive by 8 a.m.
 It would definitely be possible to generalize the code and accept command-line inputs.

 The next two files work in tandem to find Places of interest via the Place Search API.
 First `python Google_Geolocate.py` runs through the Towns list for MA to generate latitude and longitude, then `python Google_places_by_town.py` does API calls first for placeids for Places of Interest then finds details about the business with additional searches.

+## SQLite Analysis --Experimental
+The queries in `report1.sql` are meant to run successfully against the SQLite file `NextHome_database.db`.
+No doubt there are minor alterations that we may make in the data post-insertion, which may not be included in `report1.sql`.
+Items that come to mind: deduping, replacing any '+' signs with regular spaces, etc. If issues are ever reported regarding these minor alterations that I performed manually, we could add commands into a new SQL file.